Why Getting Together Is So Hard To Do

 And now we’re stuck, in various ways and for various reasons, in the separateness of the lifestyles we’ve created.

 In his introduction to “The Ascent of Humanity,” Charles Eisenstein writes:

-The bold emphasis is mine.
+The bold emphasis in the quote above is mine.
 This powerful illusion of separation that Eisenstein refers to is at the root of every construct and every institution that makes up our modern world.
 It is how we see the world, and it is who and what we believe we are.

 Politics, food production and all our other interactions with the environment, medicine, education, economics, religion, law, social justice, and more – all are founded on a mechanistic, reductionist ideology that says people are separate entities.